Light bulbPostion MVP is now LIVE! Claim Your Founder's Perks & Join Now

 "What should I charge?"

 It's the single most paralyzing question for any creator launching a paid product.
-We agonize over it, fearing we'll charge too much and scare everyone away, or charge too little and devalue our work.
+It's the core of your creator monetization efforts, yet we agonize over it.

 The secret is to stop thinking of pricing as a math problem and start seeing it as a messaging problem.
-Your price doesn't just determine your revenue; it communicates the value of your work, signals your confidence, and positions your brand in the market.
+Your pricing strategy doesn't just determine your revenue; it communicates your value and positions your brand.

-Instead of pulling a number out of thin air, let's explore the psychological principles that drive effective pricing.
+Instead of pulling a number out of thin air, let's explore the psychology of pricing to help you price your product with confidence.

 1. Sell Outcomes, Not Content (Value-Based Pricing)

 Nobody buys a drill because they want a drill.
-They buy a drill because they want a hole in the wall.
+They buy it for the outcome: a hole in the wall.

-Likewise, nobody buys your newsletter just to have more words in their inbox.
+Likewise, nobody buys your newsletter just for more words.
 They buy it for the outcome it provides.
+This is the essence of value-based pricing.

 • Does it save them time?